List of special editions of Today (American TV program): June

 Tuesday morning, June 2, 1953: Today covered the coronation of Elizabeth II, Queen of the United Kingdom and the other Commonwealth realms, in collaboration with the BBC.
 The BBC provided live audio of the ceremonies.
 Still pictures taken from television screens in London were faxed to the RCA Exhibition Hall studio, where Garroway would show them to viewers.
 Multiple correspondents from both NBC and the BBC offered commentary and analysis, both in-studio and on location at Westminster Abbey.
 Coronation coverage began at 5 am EDT and concluded at 9 am EDT.

 1955

 January

 The show originated from Miami Beach the week of January 10–14, 1955.
 The trip was a coordinated effort among Today, Tonight Starring Steve Allen and Home with Arlene Francis.
 A blurb in the New York Times promised "Seminole Indians wrestling eight-foot alligators, an underwater sound interview and a Dixieland band."

+October

-OctoberToday originated from Kansas City, Missouri, on Tuesday, October 18, and Wednesday, October 19.
+Today originated from Kansas City, Missouri, on Tuesday, October 18, and Wednesday, October 19.

 1956

+April

-AprilToday broadcast from Los Angeles the week of April 30 – May 4, 1956, in part to inaugurate cross-country NBC News service.
+Today broadcast from Los Angeles the week of April 30 – May 4, 1956, in part to inaugurate cross-country NBC News service.
 In an unusual step Chet Huntley, who helped launch the Huntley-Brinkley Report later that year, anchored alongside Dave Garroway for the week.